 The procedure is performed with the patient under general anesthesia.
 A miniature camera is inserted into the chest under the armpit.
 A lung is temporarily collapsed so the surgeons can cut or otherwise destroy the nerve paths associated with the overactive sweat glands.
 This procedure is permanent; there have been no successful reversal procedures reported.

 After the surgeon completes this procedure on one side of the body, he/she performs the same procedure on the other side.
-ETS is most often used to treat severely sweaty palms, sometimes the combination of sweaty palms and sweaty underarms, and rarely facial flushing and sweating, but it is major surgery (even though it's called 'minimally invasive') with significant risks, and limited success.
+ETS is most often used to treat severely sweaty palms, sometimes the combination of sweaty palms and sweaty underarms, and rarely facial flushing and sweating, but it is a major surgery (even though it's sometimes termed 'minimally invasive') with significant risks and limited success.

 Compensatory sweating is excessive sweating that occurs on the back, chest, abdomen, legs, face, and/or buttocks as a result of ETS surgery.
 It can be equally or even more extreme than the original sweating problem.
 In a study involving 121 patients at the Medical City Hospital of Dallas, Texas, compensatory sweating occurred in more than 80% of the patients undergoing ETS.
 Similarly, in a Danish study conducted at the Aarhus University Hospital, 90% of the patients undergoing ETS for underarm sweating, reported compensatory sweating, half of whom were forced to change their clothes during the day because of it.

-This devastating account from a woman, who is experiencing a high degree of compensatory sweating, shows emphatically the downside of this procedure.
+The account below from a patient experiencing a high degree of compensatory sweating, shows the downside of this procedure.

 We strongly encourage people who are considering this procedure to do their homework; research all hyperhidrosis treatment options and talk to dermatologists and/or other healthcare professionals who are well versed in the techniques and side effects of this surgery.
 It's also important to talk to other patients who've had the surgery to get feedback on both their surgeons and their results.

-Before considering ETS surgery, patients and their physicians should be confident that they have thoroughly exhausted all other available treatment options (as appropriate depending on the area of sweating), including: clinical strength antiperspirants, iontophoresis, iontophoresis with the addition of an anticholinergic, Botox injections, Qbrexza™, miraDry and combinations of these treatments.
+Before considering ETS surgery, patients and their clinicians should be confident that they have thoroughly exhausted all other available treatment options (as appropriate depending on the area of sweating), including clinical strength antiperspirants, iontophoresis, iontophoresis with the addition of an anticholinergic, Botox injections, Qbrexza®, miraDry®, oral medications to treat hyperhidrosis, Brella™ and combinations of these treatments.

 When researching ETS, be certain to review peer-reviewed, published studies.
-Simply typing "ETS" into Google will bring up a bevy of misleading sites promising things they don't deliver.
+Simply typing "ETS" into Google will bring up a bevy of misleading information.
 The Internet is loaded with bogus claims about ETS and hyperhidrosis treatments.
 This is one reason why so many people who've undergone ETS are left devastated by the side effects.
 To learn more about the common complications of ETS, read Internet message boards discussing the procedure and its aftereffects.